iwillseeyouinabits/neural-network/README.md

 ### Prerequisites

 The computer running this code must already be running java and must have the ability to compile java code in an IDE or text editor.
+One will also need to be running a workspace with selenium API installed

 ### Installing

 This code should be put in a text editor or IDE and added to a java file with a main method to run the code.
+One will also need to run this code in a workspace running selenium.

 an example main method may be to train a neural network to approximate the Math.cos() method in java